juskins/requirement-analysis/README.md

 - Prioritize requirements (e.g., *Must Have*, *Should Have*, *Could Have*).
 - Maintain a **traceability matrix** to link requirements with design, code, and tests.
 - Review frequently as business goals evolve.

 ---

-## 🚀 Conclusion

-Requirement Analysis forms the **foundation of successful software development**.
-A well-executed analysis ensures that the final product:
-- Meets business and user expectations,
-- Minimizes rework and costs, and
-- Delivers genuine value.

-> “A system built on unclear requirements is like a house built on sand — it might stand for a while, but it will eventually collapse.”

----